Availity/availity-react/docusaurus/docs/components/change-password/change-password-form.md

 Additional props to spread onto the new password input field

-#### `confirmPasswordProps?: object`
+#### `confirmNewPasswordProps?: object`

-Additional props to spread onto the confirm password input field
+Additional props to spread onto the confirm new password input field